Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 but this parameter can be changed by simply passing the desired number as a parameter to the EnterLearningMode IoT Hub method.

-While pictures are being taken, just expose the camera to the types of visual states that you would like to be detected (e.g. empty room, room with people, empty desk, desk with a toy truck, etc.
+While pictures are being taken, just expose the camera to the types of visual states that you would like to be detected (e.g. empty room, room with people, empty desk, desk with a toy truck, etc).

 #### Building a model with Custom Vision
 Once the app has finished uploading training images it will switch to the Waiting For Trained Model state.
 This is where you now need to go to the